 It would come as no surprise that a film like this would fall under the Jerry Bruckheimer production house, considering the successful adaptation of a Disney park ride into a film trilogy (or quadrilogy, if you want to include the most recent one).
 However, considering the groundbreaking changes that the original Prince of Persia game made on the industry, it would eventually become a film adaptation based on the merit of its ability to break out of the limitations for platformers at the time of its release.
 The amount and quality of animation and action in this newly defined genre of the platformer adventure certainly provided a lot of material to work with when adapting something for the silver screen.
 Of course, the original game left a little to be desired in character design, so the 2010 film adaptation used the “Sands of Time” reboot from 2003.

 The eponymous “Prince of Persia” in this film is known as Dastan (Jake Gyllenhaal), who is in reality not a prince by his blood lineage, but rather by his adopted right.
 And yet, this gets Dastan into trouble when the king favors him over his own sons, causing Dastan to be framed for the king’s death.
-While he’s on the run from those who have wrongfully accused him, he realizes that a dagger he had picked up in a raid actually has the magical ability to reverse the flow of time.
-Unfortunately, by the time he has realized this, the mystical sand that powers the dagger has run out.
+While he’s on the run from those who have wrongfully accused him, he realizes a dagger he had picked up in a raid actually has the magical ability to reverse the flow of time.
+Unfortunately, by the time he has recognized this, the mystical sand that powers the dagger has run out.
 In order to clear his name and reveal the true assassin, Dastan must find the source of the Sands of Time and refill the dagger so he can use it to reverse the clock and save the day.

 Length: 100 minutes / 1.67 hours

 The “shoot ’em up” style of video game has been around for a while.
 And though even Doom has had its day on the big screen, the real trick of bringing a video game to the movies is in how you adapt it.
-For something pretty senseless with minimal plot, a plot usually has to be contrived in order for an audience (as the passive participant) to fully enjoy the film.
+For something senseless with minimal plot, a story usually has to be contrived for an audience (as the passive participant) to fully enjoy the film.
 Yet, sometimes the opposite is true.
-In the case of Max Payne, the plot of the game was used as a starting point for the characters and setting, but not necessarily for the plot of the film as a whole.
+In the case of Max Payne (2008), the plot of the game was used as a starting point for the characters and setting, but not necessarily for the plot of the film as a whole.
 It is important for adaptations to be able to stand by themselves without the need for previous knowledge of the source material.
 In fact, sometimes knowing where a movie came from could ruin it for those expecting something else.

 2 sum it up: 2 films, 2 video game adaptations